 NOTE 2: QoS is end-to-end, i.e. from UE to 5GC.

-[CPR 006] The 5G system shall support means to expose monitoring information of a mobile base station relay (e.g. number of UEs connected, QoS) to an MNO’s authorized third-party, based on monitoring configuration requested by the third-party.
+[CPR 006] Subject to regulatory requirements and based on operator policy, the 5G system shall support means to configure and expose monitoring information of a mobile base station relay to an MNO’s authorized third-party.

-Editor’s Note: this requirement is for FFS.
+[CPR 006a] The 5G system shall be able to support incremental deployment of connectivity by means of one or a series of mobile base station relays for use only in specific locations where UEs would receive no other 3GPP access (terrestrial or non-terrestrial) coverage, e.g., for public safety scenarios.

 [CPR 007] The 5G system shall be able to provide means to optimize network behaviour to efficiently deliver data based on the mobility information (e.g., itinerary), known or predicted, of mobile base station relays.

 [CPR 008] The 5G system shall be able to support communication from/to users of one MNO (MNO-A) via mobile base station relays, where the traffic between the relay and the MNO-A network is transported using 5G connectivity (RAN and 5GC) provided by a different MNO (MNO-B).